Building a Responsive School Website in a Mobile-First World

 Q2.
 Why are they important?

-In 2017, 63% of all web traffic users came from mobile devices, rather than desktop computers.
+In the first quarter of 2021, about 57% of all web traffic users came from mobile devices.
+Keeping in mind, tablets are excluded from this percentage.
 Not only that, but desktops, laptops, and mobile phones come in all different sizes, resolutions, and displays.

 With mobile usage increasing and a vast assortment of devices now available, it’s important to make sure your website can be viewed on any device that can access it.
 You’re ensuring that everyone can look at your school’s website by making your website responsive.

 Q3.
 How does everyone in the community view the school’s website?